 Memorizing difficult topics such as the Micronutrients we take in through our diets, can be challenging.

-Creating interesting and fun mnemonics is the best way to go about memorizing these challenging concepts.
+Creating interesting and fun mnemonics is the best way to memorize these challenging concepts.
 This can be helpful in the examples of the various specific nutrition terms and categories we need to know for the certification.

 If you are going to create these mnemonics yourselves, try to make them as weird as you possibly can.
 The weirder the better!